Interesting facts and ideas for your own trip to the Maltese Islands

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Valletta, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Valletta, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book well in advance, a large number of excursions can be arranged on your own.

 A small pre-selection of independent tour operators offering excursions

 - Cruises and special offers